Plano, Texas

 Plano is a safe, sunny, family-friendly, and fun town.
 People who live here have found a perfect combination of work-life balance.
 There is a ton to do outside with family or friends, great restaurants, and amazing schools.
 Plano’s neighborhoods are tree-lined and gorgeous, full of families and young professionals looking for community and a good time!

-If you want to see what's happening in Plano check out the calendar of events: https://www.visitplano.com/events/
+If you want to see what's happening in Plano check out the calendar of events.

 Plano is home to a huge number of headquarters.
 At Home, FedEx Office, Frito-Lay, J.C.
-Penney, and many more all call Plano home!
-Because there are so many people already in Plano and many more on the way, there is no shortage of job opportunities for those on the hunt.
+Penney, and many more are in Plano!
+Because there are so many growing businesses already in the city and more hiring on the way, there's no shortage of job opportunities for those on the hunt.
 The largest employers are Capital One Finance, DXC Technology, and Bank of America.

 Why Move Now?